nemo0622/pokeemerald-expansion/README.md

 - DexNav chain count and directional arrow not shown when hunting
 - When loading a save in Bronze Fields or Jusmail Town (areas with Windmill sprites), the first few frames have bugged tiles
     - This is caused by using "virtual objects" for the windmill sprites.
 As far as I can tell, there's not a great fix
+- FOLLOWERS: Ho-oh loads broken!
+At least in Zoo donation, I think
+    - Something to do with 64x64 followers, of course
 - CABIN DECORATION: holding the decoration sometimes breaks the graphics (ex: holding Pretty Flowers messes it up bad)
 - BATTLE PAVILION: Player sprites are garbled
     - Most likely because my Outfit implementation skipped over all the player link graphical stuff. oops